maggicl/WhyBack/EXPERIMENTS.md

-# Replication
+# Experiments

-These are the instructions on how to run ByteBack's replication package for the paper:
+These are the instructions on how to run ByteBack's verification experiments.

-> Reasoning About Exceptional Behavior At the Level of Java Bytecode
->
-> by Marco Paganoni and Carlo A. Furia

-This section contains the instruction on how to setup and run the version of the ByteBack tool described in the paper, and how to re-run the experiments described in the paper.

 ## Summary